-$$= \alpha_0 + \beta_1 \cdot Q{i,t} + \beta_2 \cdot (1 - R^2){i,t} + \beta_3 \cdot (1 - R^2) \cdot Q{i,t} + \gamma \cdot X{i,t}$$
+$$= \alpha_0 + \beta_1 \cdot Q{i,t} + \beta_2 \cdot (1 - R^2){i,t} + \beta_3 \cdot (1 - R^2) \cdot Q{i,t} + \gamma \cdot X{i,t}^{'}$$

-+ Year FEs + Firm FEs + $\varepsilon{i,t}$
+$$+ Firm FEs + Industry Year FEs + \varepsilon{i,t}$$

-The dependent variable is a set of corporate tax avoidance measures including Cash ETR, Long-run Cash ETR1, Long-run Cash ETR2, and Shelter Dummy.
-Q represents the firm's stock price. $1-R^2$ is our measure for price informativeness and captures private information contained in prices. $(1-R^2)Q$ is their interaction and our independent variable of interest. $X'{i,t}$ stands for the set of firm characteristics presented in Table 2.
-We also control for year and firm fixed effects.
+The dependent variables are corporate tax avoidance measures Tax Sheltering and Longterm Cash ETR.
+Q represents the firm's stock price.
+1- $R^2$ is our measure for price informativeness and captures private information contained in prices.
+(1- $R^2)Q$ is their interaction and our independent variable of interest. $X'{i,t}$ stands for the set of firm characteristics presented in Table 1.
+We also control for firm fixed effects and industry-by-year fixed effects.
 All continuous variables are winsorized at the 1% and 99% levels and standard errors are clustered at the firm level to reflect the dependencies of observations that belong to same firms.

 Table 3 reports our baseline regression estimates.
 We first investigate whether managers learn from stock prices to conduct tax avoidance activities by estimating the Eq.5 without interactions.
-In columns (1) - (4), we find that tax avoidance is positively associated with stock price, as the coefficients for Q in the models estimating ETR measures are significantly negative and the coefficient for Q in the model estimating Shelter Dummy is significantly positive.
+In columns (1) and (2), we find that tax avoidance is positively associated with stock price, as the coefficient for Q in the model estimating Tax Sheltering is significantly positive and the coefficient for Q in the model estimating ETR is significantly negative.
 The coefficients are statistically significant at 1%.
 This finding confirms our hypothesis that managers learn from stock prices to invest more in tax efficient assets.
-Our variable of interest is $(1-R^2)Q$ , which measures how private information in stock price that is new to managers affects the sensitivity of tax avoidance to stock price.
-In columns (5)-(7), the coefficients for $(1-R^2)Q$ are significantly negative at the 1% level, and in column (8), the coefficient for $(1-R^2)Q$ is significantly positive at the 1% level.
+Our variable of interest is $(1-R^2)O$ , which measures how firm-specific information in stock price that is new to managers affects the sensitivity of tax avoidance to stock price.
+In column (3), the coefficient for $(1-R^2)Q$ is significantly positive at the 1% level in the model featuring Tax Sheltering, and in column (4), the coefficient for $(1-R^2)Q$ is significantly negative at the 1% level in the model featuring Long-term Cash ETR.
 The findings suggest that tax avoidance is more sensitive to stock price when the stock price contains a larger amount of private information that is new to managers.
-For instance, the tax avoidance-to-price sensitivity will increase by 57.14 percent if a firm's $1-R^2$ increases from a 25th percentile value (0.672) to a 75th percentile value (0.954).
-In other words, managers obtain larger corporate tax savings following a positive shock to Tobin's Q (stock price) when this signal contains a larger amount of investors' private information.
+For instance, the tax avoidance-to-price sensitivity will increase by 37 percent if a firm's $1-R^2$ increases from a median value (0.888) to a 75th percentile value (0.962).
+In other words, managers obtain larger corporate tax savings following a positive shock to Tobin's Q (stock price) when this signal contains a larger amount of investors' private information.8